-In client mode, the ZL30310 can recover a clock from two independent ToP time servers or two Synchronous Ethernet references.
-In the event that the primary time server fails, the device can switch to the alternative server or to a conventional clock reference with no phase discontinuity.
+In client mode, the ZL30320 can recover a clock from two independent ToP time servers or a Synchronous Ethernet reference.
+In the event that the primary time server fails, the device can switch to the alternative server with no phase discontinuity.
 This may be utilized as part of a redundancy strategy, to minimize the effect of failure of the reference clock or its distribution path.
 It may use both Synchronous Ethernet and ToP technology simultaneously, by using Synchronous Ethernet to provide an extremely accurate frequency reference, and ToP to provide phase and time synchronization.

 The quality of the recovered clock from a ToP server is targeted to meet ANSI standard T1.101 and ITU-T standards G.823 and G.824 for synchronization distribution over an appropriate network.
-It maintains a mean frequency accuracy of better than ± 10 ppb and time alignment of better than $\pm 1 \mu\text{s}$ when operated over a suitable network.
+It maintains a mean frequency accuracy of better than $\pm 10$ ppb and time alignment of better than $\pm 1 \mu\text{s}$ when operated over a suitable network.

-Figure 10 - Example ZL30310 Timing Client
+Figure 10 - Example ZL30320 Timing Client